SSaishruthi/MAX-Fashion-MNIST-OpenShift/deploy-to-kubernetes.md

 `http://[EXTERNAL-IP]:[PORT-NUMBER]`

 Navigate there and you should see the API of your application.
-Congratulations, you have completed the harest part!
+Congratulations!

 _To learn more about scaling this cluster and advanced configuration such as LoadBalancers or Ingress, feel free to ask us about more advanced resources._